 Shallow Depth Vertical Wells ( Less than 1000 Meters)

 Shallow depth vertical well liner installations are typically known as small diameter installations because the nominal O.D. of the liner is less than 127 mm.
 Commonly installed in shallow gas and oil wells as production liners, these casing liners used to provide protection to the formation from required drilling/completion fluid properties or to cover an unconsolidated interval.

 The cementing of the liner can be in place and/or its setting may be on the bottom without incorporating a liner hanger.
 The addition of a liner top packer will be useful to provide a secondary seal at the liner top or to relieve hydrostatic pressures from the formation.
 Depending on the size and length of the liner, hold down slips can also incorporate to hold the liner in place.

 Medium Depth Vertical Wells (1000-2000 Meters)

 In medium depth wells with an existing liner in place, tie back liners are commonly installed to repair liner top leaks or damaged casing.
-The tie back liner may extend to surface or to a point up hole above the existing liner top.
+The tie-back liner may extend to the surface or to a point-up hole above the existing liner top.
 It can also be cemented in place.